Kirstjen Nielsen leaving position as homeland security secretary

 "It is clearer now than ever that the Trump administration's border security and immigration policies — that she enacted and helped craft — have been an abysmal failure and have helped create the humanitarian crisis at the border," he said.

-Nielsen entered government as the director of prevention, preparedness and response for the White House Homeland Security Council during the administration of President George W. Bush.
-She returned to the White House as Kelly's chief of staff at Homeland Security before succeeding him late in the year.
+"The system is full.
+We can't take you anymore," Trump said at a roundtable event with law enforcement officials and local leaders at a border patrol station in Calexico on Friday.
+"Our country is full. ...
+Turn around."

+"When it's full, there's nothing you can do.
+You have to say, 'I'm sorry, we can't take you,'" he said.

-McAleenan, who was confirmed as head of CBP, the nation's largest law enforcement agency, in March 2018, was the agency's deputy commissioner during President Barack Obama's administration.
+McAleenan, who was confirmed as head of CBP in March 2018, was deputy commissioner of the bureau, the nation's largest law enforcement agency, during President Barack Obama's administration.

 His confirmation to head CBP was delayed for more than three months as allegations emerged that anonymous accusers had alleged that McAleenan had an affair with a subordinate and bypassed proper channels to fund an immigration detention center.
 DHS' inspector general cleared him of wrongdoing at the time.